 The following service specifications fall within the scope of this CRG:

 - Haemodialysis to treat established renal failure in the home

 - Peritoneal Dialysis to treat Established Renal Failure

 - Renal Assessment (Adult)

 - Haemodialysis delivering only Dialysis Away from Base (DAFB)

-A policy statement is a brief document that defines the current commissioning position to support service contracting.
-They are interim documents for use whilst a full commissioning policy is being developed or until a formal NICE Technology Appraisal Guideline has been published.
+Policy statements are brief documents that define the current commissioning position to support service contracting.
+They are interim documents for use while a full commissioning policy is being developed or until a formal NICE Technology Appraisal Guideline has been published.

 The following policy statements fall within the scope of this CRG: